 Museums provide their users access to a wealth of cultural heritage objects either by exhibiting them, or by presenting them via digital channels.
 Many of these cultural objects, their digital copies and parts of the accrued metadata are subject to concerns such as copyright and intellectual property rights, confidentiality, security and privacy.
-To protect the concerns related to cultural heritage objects, museums will implement a balanced policy governing access to these cultural resources.
+In answer to these concerns, museums will implement a balanced policy governing access to these cultural resources.

 The Flemish Art Collection complements these policies with a series of open access and open data initiatives to enhance digital access to knowledge about the cultural heritage collections preserved by the museums.

 What does ‘open’ mean?

 “Open data and content can be freely used, modified, and shared by anyone for any purpose.”

 The Flemish Art Collection leverages the Creative Commons licensing framework to govern access to metadata and images published on the Arthub Flanders platform.

 - All metadata (with the exceptions listed below) made available via this platform contain no indication of originality and therefore belong to the public domain.
 You can thus freely use this information.
 This website publishes this data under a Creative Commons Zero (CC0) license to make this explicitly clear.

 - All texts used on this website were made available under the Creative Commons license CC-BY or CC-BY-NC.
 With each text you will find the indication of the governing copyright status.

 CC-BY means that the text can be re-used with a mention of the name of the author (if available) and the source (Arthub Flanders, Publisher Flemish Art Collection vzw, date).